Jeremy Grantham

-Robert Jeremy Goltho Grantham CBE (born 6 October 1938) is a British investor and co-founder and chief investment strategist of Grantham, Mayo, & van Otterloo (GMO), a Boston-based asset management firm.
+Robert Jeremy Goltho Grantham CBE (born 6 October 1938) is a British investor and co-founder and chief investment strategist of GMO LLC, a Boston-based asset management firm.
 GMO had more than US$118 billion in assets under management as of March 2015.
-GMO has seen this number halve to US$65 billion in assets under management as of Dec 2020.
-He has been a vocal critic of various governmental responses to the Global Financial Crisis from 2007 to 2010.
+This number dropped to $65 billion as of December 2020.
+He has been a vocal critic of various governmental responses to the 2008 financial crisis.
 Grantham started one of the world's first index funds in the early 1970s.

-In 2011 he was included in the 50 Most Influential ranking of Bloomberg Markets magazine.
+In 2011, he was included in the 50 Most Influential ranking of Bloomberg Markets magazine.

 Early life

-Grantham was born in Ware, Hertfordshire and grew up in Doncaster.
-He studied Economics at the University of Sheffield.
+Grantham was born on 6 October 1938 in Ware, Hertfordshire and grew up in Doncaster.
+He studied economics at the University of Sheffield.
 In 1966, he completed an MBA at Harvard Business School.

 Investment philosophy

 Grantham's investment philosophy can be summarised by his commonly used phrase "reversion to the mean."
 Essentially, he believes that all asset classes and markets will revert to mean historical levels from highs and lows.
 His firm seeks to understand historical changes in markets and predict results for seven years into the future.
 When there is deviation from historical means (averages), the firm may take an investment position based on anticipated return to the mean.
 The firm allocates assets based on internal predictions of market direction.

 Grantham has been described as a contrarian investor and permabear.

 In 1971, Grantham helped established one of the earliest index funds at Batterymarch Financial Management.
 The idea was unusual at the time and the fund was not a success.